-This day, we also visit the Geology Museum with its spectacular photographs of most of the volcanoes.
+This day, we also visit the Volcanology Museum with its spectacular photographs of most of the volcanoes.
 Return to Petropavlovsk sometime in the afternoon.

 Today the choice is yours to either enjoy free day exploring Petropavolvsk at your leisure, or join an optional* scenic helicopter flight to the World Heritage site of the Valley of the Geysers and the crater of the mighty Uzon volcano.

 The Valley of Geysers is the only geyser field in Eurasia and the second largest concentration of geysers in the world.
 This cluster of around 90 geysers, fumaroles and hot springs in this valley were only discovered in 1941.
 They lie above the marginal fractures of the oldest Uzon caldera and periodically expel hot water in spectacular jet streams.